Join Us

 Molybdenum differs from the other micronutrients in soils in that it is less soluble in acid soils and more soluble in alkaline soils, the result being that its availability to plants is sensitive to pH and drainage conditions.
 Some plants can have up to 500 ppm of the metal when they grow on alkaline soils.

 Molybdenite is the chief mineral ore, with wulfenite being less important.
-Some molybdenite is obtained as a by-product of tungsen and copper production.
-The main mining areas are the USA, Chile, Canada and Russia, with world production being around 90.000 tonnes per year, and reserves amounting to 12 million tonnes of which 5 million tonnes are in the USA.
+Some molybdenite is obtained as a by-product of tungsten and copper production.
+The main mining areas are the USA, Chile, Canada and Russia, with world production being around 90,000 tonnes per year, and reserves amounting to 12 million tonnes of which 5 million tonnes are in the USA.

 Health effects of molybdenum